Saw II: Flesh & Blood: Gameplay

+Synopsis

 Setting

 Saw II: Flesh & Blood is set between the first game and the second film in the series.
 The new protagonist, Michael, is the son of David Tapp, who begins to seek the cause of his father's death which eventually leads him into conflict with the Jigsaw Killer and his apprentice Pighead.
 The game takes the player to numerous locations including hotels, factories, sewers, and other places to pursue Jigsaw and find clues behind David Tapp's death.

 Plot

 The first part of the game involves Campbell Iman, a drug addict placed in the "Venus flytrap" who has to cut beneath his right eye to retrieve a key to stop the deadly mechanism.
 He then has to go through numerous, deadly traps in order to retrieve his long lost son, who is also a drug addict, including throwing a man off a ledge for his own survival.
 Before finding his son, the player is forced to choose either sacrificing Campbell for the sake of a stranger, or saving himself.

 After Campbell's sections, the game then cuts to Michael Tapp at his father David's apartment after his suicide.
 He sees Chief of Police Henry Jacobs, a detective named Joseph Poltzer, and David's reclusive neighbor Sarah Blalok.
 Michael also sees Jennings Foster, a forensics specialist who was a survivor of the first Saw game.
 Michael is then kidnapped by Pighead and forced to play Jigsaw's game in order to investigate his father's death.
 After being abandoned by another victim, Solomon Bates, Michael is given another chance.
 The first victim Michael must save is a college student named Griff whom his father arrested for raping his professor, now trapped in a room full of explosives.
 Michael continues through the hotel, traversing traps, and rescuing a pedophile named Zeke from a glass box similar to the one from Saw II, though he passes out from blood loss and is dragged away by Pighead.
 Michael then finds Henry in a trap that will cause a loaded gun to go off in his mouth, and learns that he is corrupt and has been selling drugs on the street.
 Upon being saved, Henry pretends to be grateful but later meets up with Joseph, and the two decide to kill Michael to ensure their corruption is kept secret.
 Michael then saves Sarah (whom he met earlier but who turns out to be a drug addict) from being drowned in a glass case.
 Upon being freed, Sarah flees and Michael continues through the hotel to save his next victim.